asciiator/Water-drop-py/README.md

 ```
 You are asked how much time will be waited until the camera gets a capture command.
 A usfull period of time depends on the height of the light barrier and the size of the water drops.

+## Disclaimer

+This is a private project.
+I share the files to help others who want to do something similar.
+Although I have done this project to the best of my ability, I cannot guarantee that the software will work.
+Downloading and using is at your own risk.

+## Feedback

+I am grateful for feedback, bugs and feature requests.
+I will incorporate them into the project if necessary.
+If you want to extend the functionality or don't want to wait for me, feel free to fork this project.